Representatives of the board celebrated the installation, but highlighted challenges in obtaining budgetary resources.

 What is PNGTAQ?

-According to Decree 11.786/2023, PNGTAQ must promote territorial and environmental management practices developed by quilombola communities, act to guarantee their territorial and environmental rights, favor the implementation of public policies in an integrated manner, protect tangible and intangible cultural heritage, conserve biodiversity and encourage its sustainable use, and also promote the improvement of quality of life and climate justice for these populations.
+According to Decree 11.786/2023, PNGTAQ must promote territorial and environmental management practices developed by quilombola communities, act to guarantee their territorial and environmental rights, favor the implementation of public policies in an integrated manner, protect tangible and intangible cultural heritage, conserve biodiversity and promote its sustainable use, and also promote the improvement of the quality of life and climate justice for these populations.

 What is sociobiodiversity?